jlyonsmith/react-form-binder/README.md

 # React Form Binder

-A data binding controller for React forms components.
-It's purpose is to ease the challenge of moving data back and forth between `input`, `select`, `button` and other elements within an HTML `form` and the Javascript object which was received from a REST API call, database, etc..
-After manipulation by the `form`, the data object can then be passed back to it's original source.
+A data binding controller for React `form` and `form`-like components.
+It works with both React and React Native applications.
+It's simpler than a full Redux implementation when all you need is to move data back and forth between a Javascript object and React components corresponding to properties of that object while validating them  and updating the other components of the form accoringly.

-The term _field_, whose full meaning here is _data entry field_, refers to the bound React component.
-Field values and state are determined by a binding rules.
-Field values are mapped to and from Javascript object _properties_.
+This library uses the term _field_ to mean some value that needs to be moved back and forth between a Javascript object and a React component.
+Fields contain a `state` property which contains `value` and `valid`, `disabled`, `visible`, `modified` and `readonly` propertes.
+This `state` can be used to automatically update the corresponding _bound component_.
+A _bindings_ object contains functions that updates the `value` property and the other fields as `value` changes.

-There are two types of _bound_ components.
-Those that maintain a value, e.g. text input, checkbox, dropdown, and those that have no value, e.g. 'OK' and 'Cancel' buttons.
+There are two types of _bound components_.
+Those that maintain a `value`, e.g. text input, checkbox, dropdown, and those that have no `value`, e.g. 'OK' and 'Cancel' buttons.
 Components that do not maintain a value can still change their state based on the value of other bound components on the form.

 ## Step-by-Step

-To bind an HTML `form`:
+For React applications, to bind an HTML `form`:

 1. Add the `bindings` object as a static property of the class, ensuring an `isValid` at a minimum for each data field. `isValid` can be any truthy value or a function returning a truthy value.
 Mark a field as `noValue` if it does not map to a property in the data object.
 2. Construct the `FormBinder` object in the form component `constructor()` and assign it to a  `this.binder` variable